-Fafnir Germanic Demon home image home image
+Fafnir Germanic home image home image

 In the rich tapestry of Germanic mythology, few figures stand as prominently as Fafnir, the dragon-like creature often depicted as a symbol of greed and avarice.
 Fafnir's story, rooted in the legendary sagas of the Norse and Germanic peoples, provides a captivating glimpse into the complex interplay between human desires and the supernatural realm.